altocodenl/tagaway/readme.md

 - `POST /uploadCheck`
    - This route is used to see if a piv has already been uploaded.
-   - Body must be of the form `{ID: INTEGER (id of the upload), hash: INTEGER, name: STRING, size: INTEGER, lastModified: INTEGER, tags: UNDEFINED|[STRING, ...]}`.
+   - Body must be of the form `{ID: INTEGER (id of the upload), hash: STRING, name: STRING, size: INTEGER, lastModified: INTEGER, tags: UNDEFINED|[STRING, ...]}`.
    - If `tags` are included, after being trimmed, none of them should start with `[a-z]::` (otherwise, 400 with body `{error: 'invalid tag'}`).
    - `body.size` must be the size in bytes of the file being checked.
    - `body.id` must be that of an existing upload id, otherwise the endpoint returns 404 with body `{error: 'upload'}`; if the upload exists but its status is not `uploading`, the endpoint returns 409 with body `{error: 'status: complete|cancelled|stalled|error'}`.